 Pam was a founding board member of the late, great, San Francisco League of Urban Gardeners (SLUG) and is a longtime San Francisco community gardener.
 She taught gardening and horticulture at City College of San Francisco for thirty years, and still teaches numerous classes at schools, to Master Gardeners, and to the general public in venues.
-Frequent lecture topics include Year-round food gardening, Small-space food gardening, Dining Gloriously from your Small Food Garden, Gardening in a Mediterranean Climate, and Growing Food in the Secret Season (Jan-March), and other horticultural topics, including Climate and Microclimate for Regional Gardeners and Integrated Pest Management.
+Frequent lecture topics include Year-round food gardening, Small-space food gardening, Dining Gloriously from your Small Food Garden, Gardening in a Mediterranean Climate, and Growing Food in the Secret Season (Jan-March), and other horticultural topics, including Climate and Microclimate for Regional Gardeners, A Practical Guide to Common Plant Families, and Integrated Pest Management for Bay Area Gardeners.

 You can read more about Pam's activities and writing projects on her web site, pampeirce.com.